GustavoPereira-Dev/Generative-AI-In-Microsoft/README.md

 Gere uma segunda imagem modificando o prompt:
 <code>
  Um robô comendo espaguete no estilo de Rembrandt
 </code>
 Verifique se a nova imagem atende aos requisitos do prompt, semelhante a este:

 ![alt text](assets/image-28.png)

-Clean up
-When you’re done with your Azure OpenAI resource, remember to delete the deployment or the entire resource in the Azure portal.

 ### Filtros de conteúdo